 Did you earn your undergraduate degree in another discipline, but now want to work in a mass communication field?
 Looking for advanced professional training?
 Want to prepare yourself for a doctoral program?
-Then our Master of Mass Communication (M.M.C.) degree is a good fit for you.
-Students choose between two tracks – scholarly and professional – and can pursue the study of journalism, strategic communication (public relations & advertising), and political communication.
+Then our Master of Mass Communication (MMC) degree is a good fit for you.
+Students choose between two tracks – scholarly and professional – and can pursue the study of journalism, strategic communication (public relations & advertising) and political communication.
 Our program offers a core set of courses to all students, then allows each student to design a course plan within a flexible framework to meet either their professional or scholarly needs.

-When you complete the application:
+When you complete the online application:

 - Make sure you choose Mass Communication as your degree program (NOT Communication Studies)